HL7/bulk-data/spec/export/index.md

       <td><code>request</code></td>
       <td><span class="label label-success">required</span></td>
       <td>String</td>
-      <td>the full URL of the original bulk data kick-off request</td>
+      <td>The full URL of the original bulk data kick-off request</td>
     </tr>
     <tr>
       <td><code>requiresAccessToken</code></td>
       <td><span class="label label-success">required</span></td>
       <td>Boolean</td>
-      <td>indicates whether downloading the generated files requires a bearer access token
+      <td>Indicates whether downloading the generated files requires a bearer access token
       <br/>
       <br/>
       Value SHALL be <code>true</code> if both the file server and the FHIR API server control access using OAuth 2.0 bearer tokens.
 Value MAY be <code>false</code> for file servers that use access-control schemes other than OAuth 2.0, such as downloads from Amazon S3 bucket URLs or verifiable file servers within an organization's firewall.